MitchDarrow/HHC_2025/act3_hack-a-gnome_mjd.md

 <details>
 <summary>Click to expand</summary>
 <p>
 Starting with the login page, tested several injections attempting to identify the backend database.
-This nosql injection {“$ne”: null} creates an error:
+This NoSQL injection {“$ne”: null} creates an error:
 <br>
 </p>
 <p>